December 2, 2020 by Janet Chikofsky

 Additional, smaller changes are documented in the release notes.
-Further information about the model structure and dynamics is available in the User Guide and comprehensive Reference Guide.
+Further information about the model structure and dynamics is available in the User Guide and comprehensive En-ROADS Technical Reference.

 Questions?
 Go to https://support.climateinteractive.org/ to find our Frequently Asked Questions and User Forums or get in touch with us.